Chart Color Schemes

 Campbell displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Campbell, as per the latest Census, consisted of 50.9% houses and 49.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, the Australian Capital Territory had 39.3% houses and 60.7% other dwellings.
-Home ownership in Campbell was at 30.7%, with mortgaged dwellings at 30.3% and rented ones at 39.0%.
-The median monthly mortgage repayment in the area was $2,400, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent figure in Campbell was recorded at $500, compared to the Australian Capital Territory's $476.
-Nationally, Campbell's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Campbell, as per the latest Census evaluation, 50.9% of dwellings were houses, with the remaining 49.1% being other types such as semi-detached and apartments.
+This compares to the Australian Capital Territory's (ACT) figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Campbell stood at 30.7%, with mortgaged dwellings at 30.3% and rented ones at 39.0%.
+The median monthly mortgage repayment was $2,400, higher than the ACT average of $2,080.
+The median weekly rent in Campbell was $500, compared to the ACT's $450.
+Nationally, Campbell's mortgage repayments were significantly higher at $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing